Greensboro Day School Finance FAQs

 - a safe environment

-- trust and respect are welcomed and nurtured
+- a culture where relationships, trust and respect are welcomed and nurtured

 - incredible extra-curricular programs

 Our families, teachers, administrators and volunteer leaders embrace GDS’s core values, and have chosen to be part of GDS, a community filled with tradition and steadfast relationships.
 GDS families recognize that the challenge of providing the best possible education for their children is made better in an institution that mirrors their family's values.

 Families today are faced with some hard decisions about financial priorities, as are those individuals who make the financial decisions for GDS.
 The choices we make with our financial resources are a reflection of our values and our commitment to providing the best education for students.